 Employers are prohibited from firing employees or otherwise retaliating against employees who file a claim of discrimination, participate in a discrimination proceeding or oppose a policy or action they believe is discriminatory in the workplace.
-Retaliation can include demoting an employee, giving an undeserved poor performance review, denying a raise or promotion or taking other adverse employment actions against an employee because of his or her involvement in an anti-discrimination claim.
+Retaliation can include demoting an employee, giving an underserved poor performance review, denying a raise or promotion, or taking other adverse employment actions against an employee because of his or her involvement in an anti-discrimination claim.

-Employees are protected from retaliation by clauses in Title VII, the Equal Pay Act, the Americans with Disabilities Act and the Age Discrimination in Employment Act.
+Employees are protected from retaliation by clauses in Title VII, the Equal Pay Act, the Americans with Disabilities Act, and the Age Discrimination in Employment Act.
 To qualify for protection, the employee must be a covered individual, the activity engaged in by the employee must be protected and the employer must take adverse action against the employee for his or her involvement.